-Providing the perfect balance between size, strength and manoeuvrability, the Roam layer house is fully mobile and can easily be towed between laying cycles with minimum effort.
-Creating the perfect environment for laying hens, housing 1000 to 1500 free range chickens.
+Providing the perfect balance between size, strength and maneuverability, the Roam layer house is fully mobile and can easily be towed between laying cycles with minimum effort.
+Creating the perfect environment for laying hens, housing 1000 to 1500 free-range chickens.

 The Roam layer house provides superior durability and exceptional insulation to protect flocks against variable temperatures.
 A fully optimised design and material specification combine to create an environment that is easy to clean and disinfect, the Roam layer house is highly resilient to bird waste and conducive to disease reduction.

 The Roam poultry layer house has a width of 6.68 meters and a ridge height of 3.50 metre.
 Its modular construction allows the building length to be specified to meet the requirements of each site and flock; expanded by multiples of the structures 2.10m framework spacing.